What Is a Timesheet?

 - Who is working on what

 - What tasks are going to overrun their scheduled time

 - Who is really busy and logging lots of hours

-- Who isn’t recording many hours and may have capacity to pick up more work to optimize team
+- Who isn’t recording many hours and may have the capacity to pick up more work to optimize the team availability

-- Data that will be useful for capacity planning and expense tracking
+- Data that’s useful for capacity planning and expense tracking

 One advantage of an online timesheet compared to the old-fashioned way of logging hours with time log sheets and time cards is that you can customize them to fit the structure of your business.
 Not all companies are the same—they work in different sectors and have different needs when processing payroll.
 Online timesheets have the flexibility these businesses need to get their timesheets tracking more accurately.

 Timesheet Software Facilitates Reporting

 The problem with printable timesheet templates or even electronic timesheets made on Excel or Google Sheets is that they’re data islands.
 While they’re functional, they don’t go beyond the basic needs of a timesheet.
 On the contrary, an online timesheet has a central repository that can then be tapped to generate reports that give managers insight into how their teams are working and information to track the time in projects.

 Having an online timesheet software means that it can be electronically locked, keeping anyone from changing the information held within.
 Once a manager approves the employee timesheet, they can secure it to make sure that what arrives at payroll is the same as what they saw.
 No one can come in and change the numbers.